MicrosoftDocs/Viva/Viva/engage/configure-your-viva-engage-network/files-in-native-mode.md

 ## What happens to Group files when you run the Native Mode Alignment tool?

-- Group files that are in Azure are copied to SharePoint Document Library (SDL) for the group.
+- Group files that are in Microsoft Azure are copied to SharePoint Document Library (SDL) for the group.
 - After group files are successfully copied to SharePoint, we delete the non-SharePoint version of the files.
 - All files for groups that were previously deleted are deleted.
 - New files are uploaded to SharePoint.